JacquesCarette/Drasil/code/drasil-example/Drasil/Projectile/README.md

   - This file

 Requirements.txt
-  - A rough list of the functional requirements for the Projectile example
+  - A rough list of the functional requirements for Projectile

 RequirementsAndEquations.jpg
-  - Rough work for the requirements and equations for the Projectile example
+  - Rough work for the requirements and equations for Projectile

+TMods.hs
+  - The theoretical models for Projectile

+Unitals.hs
+  - The example-specific quantities for Projectile